declancm/virtualenv-creator/README.md

 ### BASH (Linux and Mac):

-**If the install.sh was used, just type 'pyvenv' into bash to run the script and create a python virtualenv.**
+**If install.sh script was run:**

+- Type 'pyvenv' into bash to run the script and create a python virtualenv.

-To manually install:
+**To manually run the script:**

 - To run the bash script, the following command needs to be run: